 - 1980: WAR implemented the first child abuse prevention program (CAPP) in Sonoma County.
 CAPP teaches and empowers children to protect themselves, seek help for themselves, and help each other.
 CAPP includes practicing communication skills and rejection, learning to set the boundaries of personal space, and learning which adults they trust in their lives.
 The program helps children understand what to do if they are made to feel insecure or uncertain by the behavior of others.
 Our educators, who are mandatory reporters, also spend time with the students to provide a safe space for disclosure can be abused.

 - 1974: Women Against Rape (WAR) of Sonoma County was established by a group of dedicated volunteers, students, and professors from Sonoma State University who were concerned about the lack of support for those who have been victims of rape and sexual violence.
 At the time, the subject was taboo.
-These courageous individuals forever changed the landscape of our community and opened the first of multiple support systems for people who have been victim of sexual violence, their families, and the whole community of Sonoma County.
-Originally named Women Against Rape, the agency initially included a phone number that women could call to be able to talk to someone about the rape or sexual assault that they had experienced to gain support and insight on how to find the agency to move forward in their lives.
+These courageous individuals forever changed the landscape of our community and opened the first of multiple support systems for people who have been victimized by sexual violence, their families, and the whole community of Sonoma County.
+The agency initially included a phone number that women could call to be able to talk to someone about the rape or sexual assault that they had experienced to gain support and insight on how to find the agency to move forward in their lives.